 On May 19th, 2003 we landed in Cleveland, Ohio.

 I was 8 years old.

-Growing up in America, I was introduced to guns and their functions, though I never truly felt comfortable with its cold metal in my hands.
+Growing up in America, I was introduced to guns and their functions, though I never truly felt comfortable with the cold metal in my hands.

-I was at a sleepover when I had my first brush with guns outside of an air of safety.
-We were a group of four girls all sleeping in the livingroom when in the middle of the night we were woken up to a commotion and to my friend’s father frantically loading a handgun and sprouting obscenities.
+I was at a sleepover when I had my first brush with guns outside of the air of safety.
+We were a group of 4 girls all sleeping in the living room when in the middle of the night we were woken up to a commotion, and to my friend’s father frantically loading a handgun and shouting obscenities.

-Even now, I can help an echo of how terrified I was.
+Even now, I can’t help the echo of how terrified I was.

-Later that night I would find out that it was all caused by an argument between her father and another man that had escalated to a point of violence but thankfully the gun was never fired and no one hurt.
+Later that night, I would find out that it was all caused by an argument between her father and another man that had escalated to a point of violence, but thankfully the gun was never fired and no one was hurt.

 I was 14.